w3c/svgwg/master/text.md

 position in the text string between two characters.
-After determining start selection position and end selection position, the user agent selects the appropriate characters, where the resulting text selection consists of either:</p>
+After determining start selection position and end selection position, the user agent selects the appropriate characters, where the resulting text selection consists of either:

 <ul>
 <li>no selection or</li>